JoshSJKim/FCC---Intermediate-Algorithm-Scripting/README.md

 - The above solution passes the challenge, but there is one thing that is bugging me.
 - `dropElements([1, 2, 3], function(n) {return n < 3; })` should return [1, 2].
 But it returns [1, 2, 3]
 - The problem is that the `for` loop is setup to break when the function condition is satisfied.
+- The code passes as long as n is greater than or equal to a value.
+- As soon as you encounter 'less than or equal to', the first element in the array will satisfy the function and break the `for` loop.
 - In this case, arr[0], which is 1, satisfies n < 3.
 - It breaks the `for` loop and returns the sliced `arr` from index 0 to the end of the array.
 - I could use an infinite `while` loop like I did in the previous challenge, but I think that is defeating the purpose of the challenge.
 - I need to find out another way to go about this.
 Something other than a `for` loop.

+- I was fooling myself this whole time.
+- I was too fixated on `n < 3` that I thought the return value should be [1, 2], which is not the case.
+- The challenge was to return the rest of the array as soon as the condition is satisfied.
+- 1 < 3 is true so it is correct to return [1, 2, 3]